Thomas Jones (bishop): Early life

-Jones was a native of Lancashire.
+Jones was born in Middleton, Lancashire, circa 1550.
+He was a native of Lancashire.
 He was the son of Henry Jones, Esq. of Middleton.
 Nothing is known of his mother.
 His brother, Sir Roger Jones, Alderman of London, was knighted at Whitehall.
 Thomas acquired a Master of Arts from Christ's College, Cambridge in 1573, after which he relocated to Ireland.
 He married a widow, Margaret Purdon, who was also a sister-in-law of Archbishop Adam Loftus; she is thought to have been a member of the prominent landowning Purdon family of Ballyclogh, County Cork.
 His relationship with Loftus proved beneficial to Jones.
 He has been referred to, uncharitably, as Loftus's "pale shadow"; a more balanced view is that the two men thought alike on most issues and so worked harmoniously together.

 Jones was named Chancellor of St. Patrick's Cathedral and was elected Dean in 1581.
 While Dean, Jones granted questionable leases of church property including, in particular, a 161-year lease of a coal mine which caused a later Dean of St. Patrick's, Jonathan Swift, to rebuke Jones severely for his improvidence: